 The cash flow margin calculation is most often advantageous for the company itself as more or less of a barometer as to how it's performing.
 If you want to use it to gauge investing opportunities, consider looking at different cash flow margins for the company at incremental periods of time to ascertain consistency.
 You want a panoramic view, not a single snapshot.

 The net profit margin ratio is a profitability ratio that is a margin ratio.
 It can be calculated by using numbers from the company's income statement.
 Net profit margin is the number of dollars of after-tax profit a firm generates for each dollar of sales.

-For example, if a firm generates $1 of sales revenue and has a 5% net profit margin, this means it generated 5 cents of profit.
+For example, if a firm generates $1 of sales revenue and has a 5 percent net profit margin, this means it generated 5 cents of profit.

 It's calculated as:

 Net sales are simply sales revenue with any returns and allowances subtracted out.
 Net income is income with all expenses subtracted out, including taxes, interest expenses, and depreciation.
 It is the "bottom line."